 AN0025, in-licensed from Eisai, is a small molecule EP4 antagonist designed to modulate the tumor microenvironment.
 It is designed to block the prostaglandin E2 ("PGE2")-EP4 signaling pathway to inhibit PGE2-mediated immunosuppression in cancer patients.
 In the CT26 murine colon cancer model, for those which are not responsive to anti-PD-1/PD-L1 therapy, AN0025 combined with an anti-PD-1 antibody treatment demonstrated stronger antitumor activity compared to each standalone compound.
 In June 2020, we initiated a Phase Ib clinical trial to evaluate the combination of AN0025 and pembrolizumab for the treatment of recurrent NSCLC and urothelial cancer after anti-PD-1/PD-L1 treatments, as well as recurrent TNBC, MSS CRC and cervical cancer after standard of care treatments.
-As of June 30, 2023, we were in the dose expansion stage having enrolled 63 patients in the U.S. and France, and expect to obtain top-line results in the second half of 2023.
+We have completed the patient enrollment in the U.S. and France, and expect to obtain top-line results in the first half of 2024.
 We aim to identify specific cancer types sensitive to this combination based on the results and will proactively communicate with the regulatory authorities for the design of Phase II/III registrational trials.
+In addition to evaluating the combination of AN0025 and pembrolizumab, AN0025 is also being developed as a potential enhancer of radiotherapy in different indications.
+A phase 1b study to assess the safety, tolerability and efficacy of AN0025 in combination with definitive CRT in patients with locally advanced esophageal cancer is underway and the clinical update will be presented in ASCO 2024 as online poster.
+We also completed a phase 1b study to evaluate AN0025 in combination with RT/CRT for the treatment of preoperative rectal cancer and we have just initiated a phase II study in collaboration with Leeds University for further development.